dapphub/klab/README.md

 KLab
 ====
-**NOTE:** This is a beta version for internal usage.
-Direct any questions in an issue or at <https://dapphub.chat/channel/k-framework>.
+**NOTE:** This software is still in the early stages of development.
+If you are confused, find some bugs, or just want some help, please file an issue or come talk to us at <https://dapphub.chat/channel/k-framework>.

 Klab is a tool for generating and debugging K-framework reachability proofs, tailored for formal verification of ethereum smart contracts.